benjaminleroy/user-guide/introduction-to-aimms/additional-files-related-to-an-aimms-project.rst

 on disk.
 By default these case files will be stored in the ``data`` subfolder of project's main folder.

-.. rubric:: The user database

-With every end-user project created with AIMMS, you can associate an end-user database containing the names and passwords of all end-users entitled to run the project or view its results.
-Such end-user information is stored in an encrypted format in a user database file (with a ``.usr`` extension).
-You can use a single user database file with more than one project.

 .. rubric:: Log, error and listing files